How To Join

 Q: What do I need to join?

 A: All you need to join is an interest in the program and your parent's/guardian's permission.
+A completed application form, Government ID and Health Card.
 You also have to be willing to attend regular meetings.

 Q: What does it cost to join?

 A: There is no enrollment fee to join the cadet program.
-However, cadets may be asked to take part in fundraising activities that support optional programming in which his/her corps participates.
+However, cadets may be asked to take part in fundraising activities that support optional programming in which their corps participates.

 Q: Do I have to buy my own uniform?